jvjruiz/boston-housing-regression/README.md

 2. In another terminal you can run `python inference.py` to test inferences

 The endpoint is expecting the data to be formatted as a list of JSON objects.

+The endpoint is located at `http://127.0.0.1:8000:predict/{model}` The two possible values for model are:
+1. linear
+2. rf

+Each loads loads up a different model to be used for inference.